- You must carry out such examinations as appear to be necessary to detect signs of injury, disease or abnormality in the eye or elsewhere.

 16 years old and over | Two years |

-with diabetes who are part of diabetic retinopathy monitoring scheme | Two years |
+With diabetes who are part of diabetic retinopathy monitoring scheme | Two years |

-with diabetes who are not part of diabetic retinopathy monitoring scheme | One year |
+With diabetes who are not part of diabetic retinopathy monitoring scheme | One year |

-To ensure refractive error is optimally corrected, it may be appropriate to examine children who are myopic, or at risk for myopia, annually until the age of 12-13 years, and every two years thereafter’.27
+To ensure refractive error is optimally corrected, it may be appropriate to examine children who are myopic, or at risk for myopia, annually until the age of 12-13 years, and every two years thereafter’.29

 In the absence of clinical indications, you should not examine patients who are being monitored by the hospital eye service more frequently than every two years.